Metastability of Logit Dynamics for Coordination Games

 Let $\theta^\star$ be the first time at which all players have been selected at least once.
-The following lemma directly follows from coupon collector argument; we include a proof for completeness. \begin{lemma} For every $t > 0$,
+We define players playing $+1$ in profile $\x$ as the \emph{plus-players} of $\x$ and their neighbors as \emph{border-players}.
+Consider the event $E$ that ``a border-player is selected for update before at least one of her neighboring plus-players'' and denote by $\overline{E}$ its complement.
+Observe that

-\end{lemma} \proof The logit dynamics at each time step selects a player for update uniformly and independently of the previous selections.
-Thus the probability that $i$ players are never selected for update in $t$ steps is $\left(1 - \frac{i}{n}\right)^t$ and
+We next bound the three components appearing in the last line of \eqref{eq:hitR_eq}.
+A bound on the probability that $\theta^\star \leq t$ directly follows from the coupon collector argument; we include a proof of this bound for completeness. \begin{lemma} For every $t > 0$,

-We define players playing $0$ in profile $\x$ as the \emph{zero-players} of $\x$ and their neighbors as \emph{border-players}; we also define $l(\x)\geq d + 1$ as the number of border-players in $\x$.
+\end{lemma} \begin{proof} The logit dynamics at each time step select a player for update uniformly and independently of the previous selections.
+Thus, the probability that $i$ players are never selected for update in $t$ steps is $\left(1 - \frac{i}{n}\right)^t$ and